 Montesano artist Abe Singer unveiled his Message In A Bottle on August 3, 2012.
 Thanks to Ken Wilson there is a geocache located on our property.
 There is a latitude and longitude on the Message In A Bottle label to help you find the clue to the treasure’s location.

-This incredible hypertufa sculpture honors and represents three men lost at sea amid the ocean's ruins.
-Elma artist Frank Ratte unveiled this sculpture on March 31, 2012.
+This incredible hypertufa sculpture by Elma artist Frank Ratte was unveiled on March 31, 2012.

 Jeff Uitto took on one of the most challenging labels, that of Nirvana.
 Made of wood collected from the Muddy Banks of the Wishkah along with many rusty items from the area's past, Uitto created a replica of the guitar Cobain had designed for Fender.
 This sculpture was unveiled in September of 2009.